19–20 April 2021

 Title should be one or two lines, at the top of the page, in bold font, and size 12 point.
 Authors should be listed in Roman italic font, size 10 point, and located just below the title.
 All text must stay one inch clear of the margins of the page.
 Submissions should be in Adobe Acrobat PDF format.

 To maximize exposure and visibility for our partners, we offer an array of unique sponsorship opportunities designed to suit a range of budgets with specific target audiences for optimum return on investment.
-For a list of sponsorship opportunities or for more information, email [email protected].
+For a list of sponsorship opportunities download the Sponsorship Form or email [email protected] for more information.